Trust (social science): Psychology

+These three factors can counteract each other.
+Sometimes, trust can be reduced by being more transparent about failed expectation, which increases trustworthiness but may reduce trust.

-Once trust is lost by violation of one of these three determinants, it is very hard to regain.
+Once trust is lost by violation of some combination of these three determinants, it is very hard to regain.
 There is asymmetry in the building versus destruction of trust.

 Research has been conducted into the social implications of trust, for instance: